Our Projects

 Why is the GDA such an important partner for us?

 The Grabouw Development Agency is focused on sustainable development, in particular in bringing to life the UNESCO 17 Sustainable Development Goals.
-That’s exactly the Kogelberg Biosphere Reserve’s focus.
+That’s exactly the Kogelberg Biosphere’s focus.
 The GDA also realises that the environment is key in all this, and that by supporting environmentally sustainable projects, the GDA can unlock international donor and development funding, thereby promoting those projects with a strong empowerment and conservation goal.

 The GDA also brings a new approach to finance: to make the move from limited charitable and donor giving, to social financing and community buy-in.